Music produces a kind of pleasure which human nature cannot do without.”

 TN: How many individuals make up the Harmattan Rain team?
 What are their names and backgrounds?

 HR: We are a pretty small family.
 Myself (Benewaah Boateng), Barima Effah (@b3rima) my right and CTO, Lael Dwumah, head editor and writer extraordinaire, Esther Bilson, lead coordinator, and art director, Oluh Darah (writer) & Frank Boye (tech) my small crew together with a few contributors help make Rain stay afloat.

 TN: What are the current social media platforms Harmattan Rain runs on and are there are future social media platforms you plan on using?

 TN: Have there been any challenges in getting or sharing content?
 Do you always have to go out and look for content or do people tend to send you their stuff?

 HR: It’s a give and take affair really.
 People send in music, we look for music and we dig out some stories.
 We work with collaborators.
-It’s a give and take.
 It’s difficult getting people to run with a timeline and your vision but it usually pulls through.

 Sample Of the Harmattan Rain Instagram and artists and covers they’ve featured and promoted

 TN: Are there any other music sharing platforms that inspire you or that you aspire to reach their levels?